Why Private LLMs Matter Beyond Privacy

 Language as Glue: Orchestrating Systems

 Most enterprise applications were never designed to collaborate.
 One speaks SOAP, another GraphQL, a third demands a CSV uploaded at midnight.
-LLMs act as polyglot interpreters, reasoning over interface docs, generating API calls on the fly, and translating responses into standardized, downstream-ready formats.
-In effect, every tool connected to the model inherits a common linguistic backbone, dissolving years of brittle integration code.
+LLMs act as polyglot interpreters, reasoning over interface docs, generating API calls from natural language on the fly, and translating responses into standardized, downstream-ready formats.
+In effect, large language models inherit a common linguistic backbone, dissolving years of brittle integration code and helps previously disconnected business systems collaborate.

 Key automation wins often cluster in three areas: